List of Ireland national rugby union team records: Most caps

-Seven current or retired members of the Ireland team have earned 100 or more test caps.
-Ireland's all-time caps leader is Brian O'Driscoll with 133.
-The active player with the most caps is Cian Healy with 123 caps, followed by Johnny Sexton with 113 caps.
+Ten current or retired members of the Ireland team have earned 100 or more test caps.
+Ireland's all-time cap leader is Cian Healy with 137 followed by Brian O'Driscoll with 133.
+The active player with the most caps is Iain Henderson with 85 caps, followed by Robbie Henshaw with 82 caps.

 These figures do not include caps for the Lions.
-When those are included, O'Driscoll has 141 international caps.
-O'Gara has 130, Sexton has 119, and O'Connell has 115.
+When those are included, O'Driscoll has 141 international caps, Murray has 133 caps, O'Gara has 130 caps and Sexton has 124 caps.

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Italy vs Ireland, 15 March 2025.
 Statistics include officially capped matches only.

 Most tries

-Ireland's record try scorer is Brian O'Driscoll, who notched 46 career tries, which ranks him eighth in international tries.
+Ireland's record try scorer is Brian O'Driscoll, who notched 46 career tries, which ranks him tenth in international tries.

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Ireland vs Australia, 15 November 2025.
 Statistics include officially capped matches only.

 Most points

-Ronan O'Gara holds the Ireland record for test points with 1,083, placing him fifth all-time in international rugby union.
+Johnny Sexton holds the Ireland record for test points with 1,108, placing him fourth all-time in international rugby union.

 Johnny Sexton is the highest points scorers in the Six Nations with 566 points, followed by Ronan O'Gara with 557.

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Ireland vs Australia, 15 November 2025.
 Statistics include officially capped matches only.

 Most matches as captain

 Brian O'Driscoll is third on the all-time list for test matches as captain.
 He has captained Ireland 83 times and the Lions once.

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Italy vs Ireland, 15 March 2025.
 Statistics include officially capped matches only.

 Single match

 Most points in a match

-Last updated: Scotland vs Ireland, 12 March 2023.
+Last updated: Portugal vs Ireland, 12 July 2025.
 Statistics include officially capped matches only.

 Most tries in a match

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Italy vs Ireland, 15 March 2025.
 Statistics include officially capped matches only.

 Player age

 Youngest players

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Ireland vs Argentina, 15 November 2024.
 Statistics include officially capped matches only.

 Oldest players

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Ireland vs France, 8 March 2025.
 Statistics include officially capped matches only.

 Team margins

 Biggest winning margin

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Portugal vs Ireland, 12 July 2025.
 Statistics include officially capped matches only.

 Biggest losing margin

-Last updated: Ireland vs England, 18 March 2023.
+Last updated: Ireland vs Argentina, 15 November 2024.
 Statistics include officially capped matches only.